Lin Bolen: Career

 Bolen also decided to end the eleven-year run of Jeopardy!, feeling that its demographics were old.
 The show's creator and producer Merv Griffin did not wish to change the show's format, so Bolen commissioned a new game show from Griffin called Wheel of Fortune.
 Two pilots were produced before the network was satisfied that young women would love the show, although Bolen risked being fired if the show failed.
 Wheel of Fortune debuted on January 6, 1975, and was an immediate ratings hit.

 In the spring of 1976, while NBC was still the #1 network in daytime, Bolen left the network to become an independent TV producer.
 She formed her own production company called Lin Bolen Productions.
 The new company created and developed game shows, movies of the week, and theatrical films for networks and studios.

 Bolen created the game show Stumpers! hosted by Allen Ludden, which was produced exclusively by Bolen's production company.
 The show was a word game with game elements similar to Password, which had also been hosted by Ludden.
-The show lasted 13 weeks before being canceled by new NBC president Fred Silverman.
+The show lasted 13 weeks before being canceled by new NBC vice president of daytime programming Madeline B. David.

 One series which Bolen's company produced for NBC was loosely based on her own career, taking a serious look at the men who ran network television.
 W.E.B. was scheduled against ABC's hit series Charlie's Angels and did not perform well.
 It was canceled after 13 weeks.
 In 1982, Bolen was hired as head of creative affairs at InterMedia Entertainment, which was owned by Fred Silverman.

 Bolen's company produced the television movie The Christmas Coal Mine Miracle, starring Kurt Russell and Melissa Gilbert, which became the highest rated movie of the year for NBC.
 Other films followed, including Good Against Evil starring Kim Cattrall and Dan O'Herlihy for ABC; Golden Gate starring Perry King, Melanie Griffith, and John Saxon; A two-hour pilot for ABC called Farrell for the People starring Valerie Harper and Ed O'Neill; a comedy pilot for NBC called The Ann Jillian Show, and an NBC summer variety pilot called Live From the South Seas starring John Rowles.